-15 Relational database used in LRV with entities and relationships in it
+Fig. 15.
+Relational database used in LRV with entities and relationships in it

 5.2.2 Non-Relational Database for Keywords

 The structure of non-relational database is very simple, without the need of recording dependent relationships among data.
-When retrieving a piece of data, its reading speed is relatively faster, especially in the case of large amount of data.
-14 shows a set of storage solutions containing three databaseswo of them are persistent storage database hard disksand the other is cache database in memory.
-Among the three worst reading speed the following: (-relational) is highest (-relational) is and () is slowest.
+When retrieving a piece of data, its reading speed is relatively faster, especially in the case of large amounts of data.
+Fig. 14 shows a set of storage solutions containing three databases.
+Two of them are persistent storage databases on hard disks, and the other is a cache database in memory.
+Among the three, the worst case reading speed would be the following: cache database (non-relational) is highest, on-disk database (non-relational) is intermediate, and on-disk database (relational) is slowest.

-verall query performance of different modern database systems are compared in the following table.
-All the experiments were performed on MacBook 8GB RAM and i5 .[]
+Overall empirical query performances of different modern database systems are compared in the following table.
+All the experiments were performed on a 2015 MacBook Pro with 8GB RAM and Intel i5 CPU.[]